ericlau1987/udacity/Data-Engineering/02_aws_datawarehouse/project/README.md

 KEY=#to be filled
 SECRET=#to be filled
 ```
-* Run the project.
+* Run the project in cmd.
 Be aware that the running time could be 5 ~ 10 minutes.
 ```
-cd 02_aws_datawarehouse/project # make sure you run the script under the directory python main.py
+cd data-warehouse-project # make sure you run the script under the directory python main.py
 ```